khawarizmus/hijri-week-calendar-proposal/content.typ

 - Each Tuesday within a Hijri year is part of the corresponding Hijri-Week Year.
 Consequently, a Hijri year comprising 50 Tuesdays equates to a Hijri-Week Year with 50 weeks; similarly, 51 Tuesdays correspond to a Hijri-Week Year with 51 weeks.
 - The allocation of days to weeks is guided by proximity to Tuesday.
 Specifically, Wednesday, Thursday, and Friday are grouped with the preceding Tuesday, while Saturday, Sunday, and Monday align with the succeeding Tuesday.

 To pinpoint the specific week for a given Hijri date, one should first locate the nearest Tuesday to that date.
 This is achieved by adjusting the date's weekday number by subtracting the weekday number from 4, and then adding the resultant offset to the weekday number of the date.
-Next, determine the yearly #gls[ordinal date] for that Tuesday, counting from the start of the Hijri year.
+Next, determine the yearly ordinal date for that Tuesday, counting from the start of the Hijri year.
 Dividing this ordinal number by 7 and rounding up yields the week number.

 #tablex(
   columns: 4,